Diksha3012/Cypress/html-table-data-finding/README.md

 ## Searching data anywhere in the Table
-## Searching data in specific row and specific columns
+## Searching data in specific row and specific columns.